-If the third party is not satisfied with the outcome, then an appeal may be requested to be directed to the GRCA Board of Directors for a decision.
+If the third party is ordered to pay a fee and is not satisfied with this outcome, the third party may:

+- Option 1 Within 30 days of receipt of the reconsideration decision, an appeal may be requested to be directed to the GRCA Board of Directors.
 Once heard, the appeal will be dismissed or upheld through a resolution passed by the Board of Directors.
-The appellant will be notified accordingly of the Board's decision.
+The appellant will be notified of the Board's decision.
+If the party is not satisfied with the outcome, the party has the right to proceed with Option 2. - Option 2- Pay the fee, indicating to the GRCA in writing that the fee is being paid under protest and within 30 days after payment of the fee, appeal the amount charged by the GRCA upon reconsideration to the Ontario Land Tribunal.